Archibald G. Rigg

-Early life
+Biography

-Archibald G. Rigg was born on April 5, 1878, in Stratford, Ontario, Canada.
-His father, William Rigg, emigrated from Scotland and his mother, Arabella Harvey, from England.

-Rigg graduated from the University of Toronto's Trinity College and Columbia University.
+Rigg was born on April 5, 1878, in Stratford, Ontario.
+His parents were William Rigg and Arabella (née Harvey) Rigg, immigrants from Scotland and England, respectively.
+He studied at Trinity College and Columbia University.

 The Salvation Army Building in Spokane, Washington, designed by Rigg.

 The First Presbyterian Church of Whitefish in Whitefish, Montana, designed by Rigg & Vantyne.

-Career

 Rigg began his career as an architect in Danville, Illinois.
-He subsequently designed residential and commercial buildings in Spokane, Washington and Edmonton, Canada with another Canadian architect, Arthur W. Cowley.
-Rigg designed the NRHP-listed Salvation Army Building in Spokane in 1921.
+He subsequently designed residential and commercial buildings in Spokane, Washington and Edmonton, with another Canadian architect, Arthur W. Cowley.
+Rigg designed the Salvation Army Building in Spokane in 1921; it was listed on the National Register of Historic Places (NRHP) in 2000.

 With Roland Vantyne, Rigg designed many buildings in Spokane and Tacoma.
-They also designed the First Presbyterian Church in Whitefish, Montana, which is listed on the National Register of Historic Places (NRHP).

-Rigg designed two buildings on the campus of Washington State University: Abelson Hall with Vantyne in 1935, and Engineering Laboratory Building in 1942.

-Over the course of his career, "Rigg designed hundreds of buildings in a wide range of architectural styles spanning from the Revival period of the teens and twenties and into the post WWII era."
+They also designed the First Presbyterian Church in Whitefish, Montana, which is listed on the NRHP.
+He designed two buildings on the campus of Washington State University: Abelson Hall with Vantyne in 1935, and Engineering Laboratory Building in 1942.
+Over the course of his career, he designed hundreds of buildings, in multiple architectural styles.

+Rigg was married to Mayme Ethel Beck.
+They resided in Spokane and had a daughter together.
+He was also a Freemason.
+He died on February 18, 1959, aged 80, in Spokane.